 Chicago is one of 10 cities in the United States to host five major American professional sports teams, including the Cubs, Bears, White Sox, Bulls, and Blackhawks.
 The city has been named the Best Sports City three times.
 Soldier Field, Wrigley Field, United Center, and Toyota Park are some of the major sporting venues where you can catch a game.

-If you're looking for entertainment besides sports, prepare to be amazed, as Chicago offers incredible art, architecture, and theater.
+If you're looking for entertainment besides sports, Chicago offers incredible art, architecture, and theater.
 On any day or night, at one of Chicago's theaters, you could see a modern and edgy original play or a Broadway world premiere.

 The Kennedy (I-90) is the major highway that runs north to south in Illinois.
 The Chicago Skyway, the second half of the I-90, goes southeast to Indiana.
 The Eisenhower (I-290) and Stevenson (I-55) run east to west and connect to the Kennedy (I-90).